César Duarte

 César Horacio Duarte Jáquez (born April 14, 1963) is a Mexican politician, a member of the Institutional Revolutionary Party, who has twice been a federal deputy.
 He was president of the Chamber of Deputies of Mexico from 2008 to 2009, while representing Chihuahua's ninth district, and he served as governor of Chihuahua for the period 2010 to 2016.

-César Duarte is currently under investigation for corruption and an arrest warrant against him and other close members of his government was issued on March 27, 2017.
+Duarte is currently under investigation for corruption and an arrest warrant against him and other close members of his government was issued on March 27, 2017.
 According to the Financial Times in 2018, he was "believed to be in Texas".
 He was arrested in Miami, United States, in July 2020.

 Personal life and education

 César Duarte Jáquez was born in Hidalgo de Parral, Chihuahua, in April 1963.
 He studied at the Universidad del Valle de México and became a lawyer.

 Career

 Duarte Jáquez joined the Institutional Revolutionary Party (PRI) in 1977 and became a municipal and state advisor to PRI.
 He became general secretary and president of the municipality of Hidalgo del Parral.

 He became head of the Confederación Nacional Campesina (National Farmers' Confederation) of Chihuahua and secretary of the organization's executive board.

 Duarte Jáquez went on to become an at-large deputy in the Congress of Chihuahua (September 1, 2000 – August 31, 2003), deputy from the 9th District (September 1, 2006 – August 31, 2009), and president of the Chamber of Deputies (September 1, 2008 – August 31, 2009).
 He was governor of Chihuahua from October 4, 2010, to October 3, 2016, after which he was accused of peculation of MXN $275 million.
 He was expelled from PRI in January 2019.

 His government investigated the 2013 Chihuahua monster truck accident.